Who Can Register to Vote

 - Not claim the right to vote in another state.

 Voter Registration closes 29 days prior to each election.
-In order to be eligible to vote in an election, you must be registered prior to the deadline.
-For a list of deadlines, Click Here
+In order to be eligible to vote in an election, you must be registered prior to the registration deadline.

 You may also call our office at (904) 823-2238 for an application to be mailed to you.